MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-match-game-labels.md

 1. Save and run your program.
 Choose an icon, and it becomes visible.
    Choose another icon.
 It appears briefly, and then both icons disappear.

-The form now keeps track of the first and second icons that you choose.
+Your program now keeps track of the first and second icons that you choose.
 It uses the timer to pause before making the icons disappear.

 ## Next steps

-Advance to the next article to learn how to finish your Matching Game.
+Advance to the next tutorial to learn how to finish your Matching Game.
 > [!div class="nextstepaction"]
 > [Show congratulations message for your Matching Game](tutorial-windows-forms-match-game-play.md)